Alex Jones breaches court order in Sandy Hook case

-Alex Jones breaches court order and fails to show for Sandy Hook deposition after judge rebuffed sick claims
+Alex Jones breaches court order by failing to show for Sandy Hook deposition after judge rebuffed sick claims

-Infowars host was scheduled to appear at 9am local time in Austin, Texas, on Wednesday morning
+Infowars host claimed he was too sick to leave his home to attend Wednesday’s questioning - before his attorney admitted he left home to film his far-right show

-Far-right conspiracy theorist Alex Jones has breached a court order by failing to show up for a deposition in a lawsuit over his lies about the Sandy Hook massacre, after a judge rebuffed claims that he was too sick to appear.
+Far-right conspiracy theorist Alex Jones has breached a court order by failing to show up for a deposition in a lawsuit over his false claims about the Sandy Hook massacre, after a judge rebuffed claims that he was too sick to appear.

-The Infowars host was scheduled to appear in person at 9am local time in Austin, Texas, on Wednesday morning to be questioned under oath as part of settlement proceedings in two of the multiple lawsuits he lost against the families of victims killed in the mass shooting.
+The Infowars host was scheduled to appear in person at 9am local time in Austin, Texas, on Wednesday to be questioned under oath as part of settlement proceedings in cases he lost against the families of victims killed in the mass shooting.

-But, Mr Jones was a no-show, instead sending along one of his attorneys Norm Pattis, who delivered the news that his client would fail to appear, reported CT Post.
+But, Mr Jones was a no-show, instead sending along one of his attorneys Norm Pattis, who delivered the news that his client would not be appearing, reported CT Post.

-The breach of the court order comes after the far-right extremist made a last-ditch attempt to delay the questioning this week, claiming he was too sick to attend - despite appearing on his show for four hours that day.
+The defiance of the court order comes after the far-right extremist made a last-ditch attempt to delay the questioning this week, claiming he was too sick to attend - despite appearing on his show for four hours that day.

 Kevin Smith, an attorney for the Infowars host, filed a motion on Monday including a seven-sentence letter from an unnamed physician who cited unnamed “medical conditions” that mean Mr Jones “is remaining at home”.

-Connecticut Superior Court Judge Barbara Bellis on Tuesday turned down the claim and ordered that the deposition go ahead as planned.
+In a court hearing on Tuesday, Connecticut Superior Court Judge Barbara Bellis turned down the claim and ordered that the deposition go ahead as planned.

-The judge suggested that Mr Jones’ legal team “unknowingly misled” the court with its attempts to postpone it over his mystery illness pointing out that, at the very same time that his attorney was arguing he was sick and being seen by a doctor in the court hearing, he was hosting his Infowars show.
+The judge suggested that Mr Jones’ legal team “unknowingly misled” the court with its attempts to postpone it over his mystery illness pointing out that, at the very same time that his attorney was arguing he was sick and being seen by a doctor in the hearing, Mr Jones was hosting his Infowars show.

 She questioned whether the show was being broadcast from Mr Jones’ home or from his studio - thereby proving if he was or wasn’t staying home.

-Judge Bellis also raised doubts about the physician letter’s authenticity saying she has “no idea” if it is “genuine” or if the doctor is “currently licensed”.
+Judge Bellis also raised doubts about the authenticity of the physician’s letter saying she has “no idea” if it is “genuine” or if the doctor is “currently licensed”.

 “It appears to the court unreasonable to suggest that Jones can broadcast live for hours, whether it’s from home, remotely, or from a studio but he cannot sit for a deposition,” she told the court in her ruling.